becarpenter/book6/3. Coexistence with Legacy IPv4/Dual stack scenarios.md

 features suppported, hosts on an IPv6-mostly network will have a full suite of capabilities.

+There is a great deployment report on IPv6-mostly [at a large conference](https://nsrc.org/blog/apricot-ipv6-only).

 ### The need for IPv4 as a service

 Globally unique IPv4 addresses are now scarce and have significant